9 Minute Read

 There are seasons when saving even a dime seems nearly impossible.
 We get it!

-Saving for the future isn’t easy, especially when dealing with credit card payments and everything else life throws your way.
-Sometimes, the idea of saving money can feel downright daunting.
+Saving for the future isn’t easy, especially when you’re dealing with credit card payments, living paycheck to paycheck, and everything else life throws your way.
+Sometimes, the idea of saving money can feel downright intimidating.

 The money class that will change your life!Get Started

 That means if you make $3,000 a month, you need to figure out exactly how you’re going to spend $3,000 before the month begins.
 You can divide it however you want between giving, saving and spending, but we recommend these percentages.

 When you find extra money in your budget (because you cut back on things like restaurants or gadgets), don’t just hope it drifts into your 401(k) or car fund.
 Put it where it needs to go.
 If you don’t give it a home, you’ll spend it and end up scratching your head over that missing $100 you thought you had.
 Be intentional!

 You’re funding your retirement, stashing a little away for your children’s college funds, and paying off your student loans—all while maintaining minimum payments on your credit card bills, car loans, and new bedroom furniture.
 Phew!
 That’s exhausting!
 And yet you’re wonder why you can’t make progress in any area.
 It’s because you have competing goals, friend.